Posted by: Northwest Eye in General on October 28, 2025

 - HSV Type 1: This strain is most often linked to cold sores and is the primary cause of keratitis, which mainly impacts the cornea.
 Approximately 90% of the population has been exposed to HSV Type 1, often during childhood, making it a prevalent concern for eye health.
 Superficial viral outbreaks that impact only the cornea’s outer layer typically resolve without scarring, providing some reassurance.

-Individuals with eye infections often need to take antiviral medications indefinitely, as the virus remains in the body and can reactivate.
+Individuals with herpes eye infections often need to take antiviral medications indefinitely, as the virus remains in the body and can reactivate.
 Current studies continue to investigate the implications of these illnesses, focusing on prevention and treatment options to decrease recurrence rates and enhance patient outcomes.

 Typical signs of eye infection consist of: